AgenticDao/A2AServer-js/doc/introduction.md

 ## Architecture Overview

-The A2A Server architecture follows a clean, modular design:
+The Crypto A2A Server architecture follows a clean, modular design:

 ```
 ┌─────────────────┐     ┌─────────────────────┐
 │                 │     │                     │
-│  Client App     │◄────►  A2A Server         │
+│  Client App     │◄────►  Crypto A2A Server  │
 │  (JSON-RPC)     │     │  (Express.js)       │
 │                 │     │                     │
 └─────────────────┘     └──────────┬──────────┘